Dynamic-Energy-Trading/detquantlib/README.md

 Code changes are tested with the [Pytest](https://github.com/pytest-dev/pytest) package.

-The CI check is executed with the following the Invoke task:
+The CI check is executed with the following Invoke task:

 ```cmd
 inv test -c